50 Top-Notch American Burger Spots You Need to Try Right Now

 Peter Luger might be one of NYC’s top destinations for a great steak, but their Luger-Burger is worthy of a visit on its own.
 Coming in at over half a pound of medium-rare USDA Prime dry-aged beef on a fluffy sesame bun with raw onion, add cheese and also go for the famous thick-cut bacon (which comes on the side since it’s too large to balance on the patty).
 Purists will insist you skip the cheese, but it really doesn't obscure the flavor of the meat, which is perfectly tender and just the right color of pink on the inside.

 A Pasadena institution since 1963, Pie ‘n Burger is the picture of a perfect California burger.
 You won’t find a lot of surprises here: It’s an asymmetrically squished, thin patty on a buttery bun loaded with a thick pile of iceberg, a couple of pickles, tomato, and a blanket of Thousand Island, with melted American acting as the glue holding the meat together after it gets its ass kicked on the grill.
-But here’s the thing: You don’t need surprises when you have one of America's perfect diner burgers, paired up with the kind of pie that Norman Rockwell probably envisioned while painting on an empty stomach.
+You don’t need surprises when you have one of America's perfect diner burgers, the likes of which the New York Times’ Tejal Rao sang the praises of its plant-based patty.

-Spot is perfect for fine-tuning the burger of your dreams.
-Does Cheez Whiz on a burger sound good to you for some reason?
-You got it.
-How about goat cheese with sun-dried tomatoes and a fried egg?
+Create the most out-of-this-world burger you can imagine at Spot.
+Does Cheez Whiz on a burger sound appealing to you?
+No judgment here.
+How about goat cheese with sundried tomatoes and a fried egg?
 Step right up.
-Start off choosing from sirloin, veggie patty, or organic ground chicken before diving into any of Spot’s 10 gourmet burger varieties, or start building your own masterpiece.
-You might also be curious to try the signature Spot Sauce, which is a smokey, tangy addition to any option, but you can pick anything from Mexican hot sauce to truffle balsamic to Korean ssamjang, among many others.
+Start by choosing from sirloin, veggie patty, or organic ground chicken before diving into any of Spot’s 10 gourmet burger varieties, or start building your own masterpiece.
+You might also be curious to try the signature Spot Sauce, which is a smokey, tangy addition to any option.

 Kansas City, Missouri